Reinliu/STGAN/README.md

 Run 'python preprocess.py' and it will save the preprocessed features and data into a folder called 'preprocessed'

 ## Train:
+Run
+'''python train.py'''
-Run 'python train.py' to train your model.
+to train your model.
 Adjust the save_freq to save your model how many iterations you would like to save.
 This will save the state-dict so you could later load them with torch.